meffie/avdb/README.rst

 ====================================

 avdb is a tool to run rxdebug in batches to find versions of AFS servers running in the wild.
-The data is stored in a small sql database. sqlite is used by default.
+The data is stored in a small database. sqlite is used by default.

 Installation
 ============